kellymccauley/cavea-rules/src/game/rules/index.html.hbs.md

 ## <span id="section-skill-attempt">Skill Attempt</span>
 [skill attempt]: #section-skill-attempt

-An actor [rolls the skill's Level Pool][roll lp] when attempting to use the skill.
-The actor then adds up all of the *1*s, and adds and/or subtracts any relevant modifiers.
+A gamer [rolls the skill's Level Pool][roll lp] when attempting to use the skill.
+The gamer then adds up all of the *1*s, and adds and/or subtracts any relevant modifiers.
 If every rolled die in the Level Pool results in a *1*, then *2* Specific Advancement Points are gained for that skill.

 ### <span id="section-skill-attempt-opposed">Opposing/Opposed Skill Attempt</span>
 [opposed skill attempt]: #section-skill-attempt-opposed